nubank/clojure-style-guide/README.md

 * <a name="commonly-used-namespaces"></a>
-  [Stuart Sierra's namespace guidelines](https://stuartsierra.com/2015/05/10/clojure-namespace-aliases) allows frequently used namespaces or estabilished conventions within the community to be whitelisted from the general rule.
+  [Stuart Sierra's namespace guidelines](https://stuartsierra.com/2015/05/10/clojure-namespace-aliases) allows frequently used namespaces or estabilished conventions within the community to be exempted from the general rule.
   The namespaces that fall within this category are listed below:

     ```Clojure